aminya/sync-releases/README.md

 ### `tag`

 The tag to sync from the source repository.
-Defaults to latest tag.
+Defaults to the triggering tag or the latest tag.

 ### `destination-tag`